DigitalPublishingToolkit/NN09/md/10Rules.md

 networking, transparency, and organization simpler and cheaper than ever before.
 This has some benefits, but also brings new problems.*

-Nicole von Horst was only venting her anger when she tweeted the following in January 2013: ‘The doctor who patted my bum when I was in hospital after a suicide attempt.’
+Nicole von Horst was only venting her anger when tweeting in January 2013: ‘The doctor who patted my bum when I was in hospital after a suicide attempt.’
 It was past one o’clock at night, so most of her Twitter followers were already asleep.
 Still, it struck a nerve.
 There had been some previous discussions on the German web about